suryakalla06/voice-controlled_local_ai_agent/README.md

 - A terminal opened in this project folder
 - At least one working STT provider
 - At least one working LLM provider

+Note : I am using linux terminal (wsl) and if you are working on windows or mac try to find suitable
+       commands.

+---

 This app supports these providers: